jgorset/django-respite/docs/source/overview.rst

                 status = 200
             )

-In Respite, views are encapsulated in classes according to the model they supervise.
 You can name and route views however you like, but the canonical way to go about it is as follows:

 =================== =================== =================== ========================================
 HTTP path           HTTP method         View                Purpose